sturay/csUiSlider/README.md

-# noUiSlider
+# csUiSlider

-noUiSlider is lightweight JavaScript range slider.
+csUiSlider is lightweight JavaScript range slider.

 - **No dependencies**
 - All modern browsers and IE > 9 are supported